Curtis Apartments

 Worcester, MA

 The Curtis Apartments site in the Great Brook Valley neighborhood of Worcester, MA, is undergoing a significant redevelopment to modernize its 372-unit public housing community.
 This redevelopment, occurring over four phases, includes the complete demolition of outdated 1950s-era buildings and the construction of 527 modern, energy-efficient apartments.
-The project ensures one-for-one replacement of the existing units, allowing current residents the right to return, and adds 155 new units for families earning up to 80% of the Area Median Income (AMI).
+The project ensures a one-for-one replacement of the existing units, allowing current residents the right to return, and adds 155 new units for families earning up to 80% of the Area Median Income (AMI).
 Trinity Financial was selected as the lead developer for the project by the Worcester Housing Authority (WHA) through a competitive RFP process.

-The redevelopment plan commits to an ambitious sustainability agenda.
+The redevelopment plan is committed to an ambitious sustainability agenda.
 The first phase will meet LEED Gold and Enterprise Green Communities standards, while the second phase will pursue certification under the Phius Passive House program.
 Site improvements will feature new roadways, walkways, and increased parking capacity.
 Additionally, the redevelopment includes the creation of a public town green and park with play areas.

 Type

-Public Housing Revitalization
+Mixed-Income, Public Housing Revitalization

-Total Development Cost, Phase 1
+Total Development Cost Phase I

-$96.6 million
+$96.6 Million

 2026